 \subsection{Application: Toy Model Correction}

-In this experiment we demonstrate how the proposed approach may be utilized to correct a toy model that relies on controlled confounding factors to make its predictions.
-For the purposes of this toy experiment we use a small convolutional neural network with 5 \texttt{Conv2d} layers each one followed by a \texttt{ReLU} activation.
+In this experiment, we demonstrate how the proposed approach may be utilized to correct a toy model that relies on controlled confounding factors to make its predictions.
+For the purposes of this toy experiment, we use a small convolutional neural network with 5 \texttt{Conv2d} layers, each followed by a \texttt{ReLU} activation.
 The top of the network is comprised of a Global Average Pooling (GAP) layer and a linear head.
-After each convolutional layer, except the last, there is a \texttt{Dropout} layer with $p=0.3$.
-All \texttt{Conv2d} layers have kernel size 3x3 and stride 2 except the last one which has stride 1.
-Furthermore, the latent space dimensionality is set to 16 for all convolutional units.
 We consider the task of predicting the chess piece name from an image depicting the piece.
-We use the \textit{Chess Pieces} dataset from Kaggle \footnote{Chess Pieces Dataset (85x85): \url{https://www.kaggle.com/datasets/s4lman/chess-pieces-dataset-85x85}} which contains a collection of images depicting chess pieces from various online platforms (i.e., piece images appearing in online play).
-The spatial resolution of those images is 85x85.
-For simplicity, we consider 3 chess pieces to be classified by the network, namely: \textit{bishop, knight, rook}, thus the network predicts $K=3$ output classes.
-The total number of images in the dataset is $210$, 67 for \textit{bishop}, 71 for \textit{knight} and 72 for \textit{rook}.
-We make a stratified train-test split with the training set ratio set to 0.7.
-To encourage the model to learn a bias to make its predictions, we poison half of the \textit{rook} images of the training set with the watermark text ``rook'' on the top left of each rook image.
-With the introduction of this bias on half of the images, we expect that the network learns that the watermark concept has a positive influence on the \textit{rook} class, while not being the only feature of positive evidence for the same class, since we include rook images in the training set without the watermark.
+We use the \textit{Chess Pieces} dataset from Kaggle \footnote{Chess Pieces Dataset (85x85): \url{https://www.kaggle.com/datasets/s4lman/chess-pieces-dataset-85x85}} , which contains a collection of images depicting chess pieces appearing in online play.
+For simplicity, we consider 3 chess pieces to be classified by the network, namely: \textit{bishop, knight, rook}, thus, the network predicts $K=3$ output classes.
+To encourage the model to learn a bias in making its predictions, we poison half of the \textit{rook} images in the training set with the watermark text ``rook'' in the top left corner of each rook image.
+With the introduction of this bias, we expect that the network learns that the watermark concept has a positive influence on the \textit{rook} class, while not being the only feature of positive evidence for the same class, since we include rook images in the training set without the watermark.
 For further details regarding this experiment, refer to Section \ref{sec:appendix-model-correction}.